 - We can’t predict earthquakes: any claims to the contrary either involve “precursors” that throw up more false positives than hits, or predictions so general that they can hardly fail to be “fulfilled”.
 Progress, however, is being made in earthquake forecasting – identifying areas that are particularly at risk from damaging earthquakes, even if one can’t say exactly when.

 - Modelling based on the data received by the global seismograph network indicates some parts of subduction thrust may have slipped up to 55 m.
 GPS stations on the east coast of Honsu also moved up to 4.4 metres east and 0.75 m down as the elastic strain built up there in the time since the last major rupture was released.
-The video below (from the University of Alaska Fairbanks Geophysical Institute) animates the motion of the entire Japanese GPS monitoring network following the Tokuhu earthquake.
-It not only shows the permanent motion of stations on eastern Honshu, but the transient motion of more distant stations due to propagating seismic waves from the main shock and large aftershocks.
+The video below (from the University of Alaska Fairbanks Geophysical Institute) animates the motion of the

 - In the longer term, the deformation from this earthquake has changed the stress conditions on other faults in the nearby area, including adjacent segments of the Japan Trench and the other subduction zones near Japan.
 Any stress increases on segments that haven’t ruptured recently might significantly increase the risk of earthquakes in the not-to-distant future.
 Andrew Alden has had a look at the preliminary stress analysis, which indicates that the loading on the subduction zone to the south – where the Pacific plate is being subducted beneath the Philippine Plate – may have been slightly increased.